Product Recommendation: Cable Modem

 Modem Recommendations

 Interestingly, Comcast has published a list of all compatible modems as well as what they call "recommended" modems.
 They say that their recommended modems are ones that statistically perform best on their network according to their data.
-Based on that, I updated my recommendations below on January 2, 2024.
-Most customers of mine who have cable internet service use Comcast Xfinity, but my assumption is that these modems may perform best on other providers such as COX or Spectrum.
+Based on that, I updated my recommendations below on March 19, 2026.
+Most of my customers with cable internet use Comcast Xfinity, but I assume these modems may perform best with other providers, such as Cox or Spectrum.

 Why get a faster modem than you need?
 The danger of buying a slower one is that you may want to upgrade your internet speed in the future and then you will need to buy a new modem.
 I've even seen where you will get upgraded internet service for free, and suddenly your modem starts misbehaving because it can't run as fast as it's supposed to.
 Additionally, some cable companies actually require your modem to be faster than your plan because sometimes they allow your internet connection to run faster than advertised.